 Take a little extra time and do it right the first time, you will have no problems when the concrete floor is being installed.

-Here's a couple good books to read if you're thinking of installing radiant heat on your own.
-One is about installing the pex tubes and the other is more about the boiler.
+Here is a good book to read if you're thinking of installing radiant heat on your own.
+It should help further educate you on the subject.

 For more information about concrete floor radiant heating check out the Radiant Heat Reviewer.

 I also have another page on my website that goes into further detail about radiant floor heating if you'd like to learn more!
 Click here.